Rethinking International Law After Gaza: A Symposium and a Call to Action

 A Call to Action

-As this symposium unfolds, we call on readers to not only engage with the ideas presented but to take action.
+As this symposium unfolds, we call on readers to not only engage with the ideas presented but to take action (and the organisers of the conference make a powerful statement to this effect).
 One year on, and the Palestinian people are facing cascading catastrophes that demand more than academic reflection—it behoves solidarity and tangible support.
 It is evident that we must champion a ceasefire and accountability today, and a long-term resolution premised on a complete Israeli withdrawal from the Occupied Palestinian Territories of Gaza, West Bank, and East Jerusalem.
 For any international legal scholar worth their salt, the self-determination of the Palestinian people, the end of occupation and apartheid, the right of return, and accountability for the perpetrators of this genocidal assault are fundamental imperatives of justice and the legitimacy of the international legal order.

 We urge you to circulate these pieces widely and to bring these ideas and language into your lecture theatres to help educate students and colleagues about the role of international law in perpetuating injustice.
 Indeed, the contributions in this symposium are part of a larger project to mobilise legal scholarship in service of justice, but they must be accompanied by collective action.
 The fight for justice in Palestine is not just a regional issue; it is a global one that speaks to the heart of what international law should stand for.
 Together, we can push back against the forces of imperialism, colonialism, and racism and build a legal order that serves the oppressed while advancing the Palestinian struggle for liberation.